massaroni/angular-mobile-layout/README.md

 Requirements:

-**(1)** Transclude 3 html elements.
+**(1)** Transclude 3 elements.
 They can be primitive html or your own angular directives.
 They must be siblings, nested directly under the <vertical-fill-layout> tag.
 Do not encapsulate them within a div of their own.

 **(2)** Annotate your header element with the **transclude-header** attribute.